BillJr99/Ursinus-CS376/_pages/Labs/lab-shell.md

 }
 ```

 This would be a good time to test your program.
 If you compile and run your program, you can enter commands into your shell.
 For example, on a Linux computer, you will see a prompt that says `osh>`, at which you can type commands like `/usr/bin/ls`, or commands with arguments like `/usr/bin/ls -lt`.
 Note that you'll have to type the full path of your command because your shell doesn't have the functionality to look up your command path like `bash` does (and that's OK!).
+On Mac, the `ls` program is located at `/bin/ls` and so you can use that path instead.

 #### Step 3: Handling Background Processes and SIGCHLD